Please find below the Governors' Profiles of the current Members.

 Suzanne Duncan (Principal & Chief Executive)

 Suzanne Duncan, a BA (Hons) graduate in Travel and Tourism Management, was appointed as Principal and Chief Executive in March 2012, taking up post in September 2012.
-Suzanne has worked in the Further Education sector for 18 years, in teaching and management roles at a number of colleges in the North East.
+Suzanne has worked in the Further Education sector for 25 years, in teaching and management roles at a number of colleges in the North East.
 This included previously working at East Durham College as Assistant Principal from 2003 to 2007.
-Most recently she held the post of Vice Principal – Quality and Business Support at Sunderland College.
-For the last ten years, Suzanne has also undertaken work as an inspector for Ofsted.
+For the last eighteen years, Suzanne has also undertaken work as an inspector for Ofsted.

 James Bromiley (Governor)

 James was brought up in Durham City.
-He is a chartered accountant and a senior civil servant.
-He has worked in the field of education for over ten years and is passionate about making sure that every individual has the opportunity to achieve their full potential through an educational route which works best for them.
+He is a chartered accountant and is currently Deputy CEO and Chief Operating Officer of Elevate Multi Academy Trust in North Yorkshire.
+He has worked across the public sector in director roles in both education and corporate services - including at the Department for Education, HM Treasury, Middlesbrough Council and North Yorkshire Council.
+He is passionate about making sure that every individual has the opportunity to achieve their full potential through an educational route which works best for them.
 He is also driven by trying to get the maximum value from public money and brings that skill set to the College.

-Outside of work, James is a non-executive director of Northumbria university and the Horizons Academy Trust in Stockton.
-He also coaches under 9s cricket at Yarm Cricket Club and enjoys running, drinking wine and looking after his two children.
+Outside of work, James is a non-executive director of Northumbria University and the Horizons Academy Trust in Stockton.
+He also coaches under 13s cricket at Yarm Cricket Club and enjoys running, drinking wine and looking after his two children.

 John MacIntyre (Governor)